Rrajavignesh/Rrajavignesh/README.md

 - 👋 Hi, I’m @Rrajavignesh
-- 👀 I’m interested in Web Devekopment
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning FullStack Development
 - 💞️ I’m looking to collaborate on my colleague
 - 📫 How to reach me